 - Shorten the video to 15-30 seconds in length to natively share on social media

-- Pull content from the video — such as student testimonials — to create more shorter, specific videos to incorporate in blogs and news posts
+- Pull content from the video — such as student testimonials — to create shorter, specific videos to incorporate in blog posts and news posts

 Create content that represents a journey.

-Each piece of content that you provide should have a purpose, or answer a question that your audience has along their journey of researching, applying, attending or graduating from independent school.
+Each piece of content that you provide should have a purpose or answer a question that your audience has along their journey of researching, applying, attending, or graduating from an independent school.
 Your content should answer questions like: